Pharmacokinetics: ADME

-The two phases of metabolism and excretion can also be grouped together under the title elimination.
+Some textbooks combine the first two phases as the drug is often administered in an active form, which means that there is no liberation phase.
+Others include a phase that combines distribution, metabolism and excretion into a disposition phase.
+Other authors include the drug's toxicological aspect in what is known as ADME-Tox or ADMET.
+The two phases of metabolism and excretion can be grouped together under the title elimination.

 The study of these distinct phases involves the use and manipulation of basic concepts in order to understand the process dynamics.
-For this reason, in order to fully comprehend the kinetics of a drug it is necessary to have detailed knowledge of a number of factors such as: the properties of the substances that act as excipients, the characteristics of the appropriate biological membranes and the way that substances can cross them, or the characteristics of the enzyme reactions that inactivate the drug.
+For this reason, in order to fully comprehend the kinetics of a drug, it is necessary to have detailed knowledge of a number of factors such as: the properties of the substances that act as excipients, the characteristics of the appropriate biological membranes and how various substances can cross them, or how several enzyme reactions may induce or inhibit the drug.

-All these concepts can be represented through mathematical formulas that have a corresponding graphical representation.
-The use of these models allows an understanding of the characteristics of a molecule, as well as how a particular drug will behave given information regarding some of its basic characteristics such as its acid dissociation constant (pKa), bioavailability and solubility, absorption capacity and distribution in the organism.

-The model outputs for a drug can be used in industry (for example, in calculating bioequivalence when designing generic drugs) or in the clinical application of pharmacokinetic concepts.
-Clinical pharmacokinetics provides many performance guidelines for effective and efficient use of drugs for human-health professionals and in veterinary medicine.

 Metrics

 The following are the most commonly measured pharmacokinetic metrics: The units of the dose in the table are expressed in moles (mol) and molar (M).
-To express the metrics of the table in units of mass, instead of Amount of substance, simply replace 'mol' with 'g' and 'M' with 'g/dm3'.
+To express the metrics of the table in units of mass, instead of amount of substance, simply replace 'mol' with 'g' and 'M' with 'g/L'.
 Similarly, other units in the table may be expressed in units of an equivalent dimension by scaling.

 In pharmacokinetics, steady state refers to the situation where the overall intake of a drug is fairly in dynamic equilibrium with its elimination.
 In practice, it is generally considered that once regular dosing of a drug is started, steady state is reached after 3 to 5 times its half-life.
+In steady state and in linear pharmacokinetics, AUCτ=AUC∞.